NatWest Three: Sentencing and prison

 The NatWest Three were sentenced on 22 February 2008 to 37 months of imprisonment.
-They were given no remission for the time they had spent in the United States awaiting trial.
-They were also required to repay $7.3 million to Royal Bank of Scotland, the successor bank to Greenwich NatWest, of which $1.25 million would be due when the men surrendered themselves to prison authorities.
+They were also required to repay $7.3 million to RBS Securities, the successor bank to Greenwich NatWest, of which $1.25 million would be due when the men surrendered themselves to prison authorities.
 During sentencing, the Three each made brief statements to the judge.
 Mulgrew said that he had shown a "lack of integrity" and "exercised poor judgement", concluding that "I have no one to blame but myself".
 Darby admitted that he was "wrong", and said "I deeply regret my involvement in this whole affair."

 Darby's lawyer stated that "Andy Fastow and the culture of greed at Enron corrupted everybody and everything it came in contact with", and added that the Three "are as much victims as anybody else."
 The Three requested to be assigned to the low-security federal prison in Allenwood, Pennsylvania.
 In April 2008, each was assigned to a different prison: Mulgrew was ordered to surrender to the facility in Big Spring, Texas on 30 April; Giles Darby to the Allenwood facility on 7 May; and David Bermingham to the prison in Lompoc, California, on 9 May.

 Mulgrew, Darby and Bermingham were assigned consecutive federal inmate numbers (66096-179, 66097-179 and 66098-179 respectively).
 They were later allowed to serve the remainder of their sentence in England.
 Bermingham was moved from Spring Hill Open Prison to a closed prison in Grendon Underwood in August 2009.
 The three were released in August 2010.